dashmage/ubuntu-setup/README.md

 Notes to document my Ubuntu 22.04 setup process.
 I'm trying out [Regolith](https://regolith-desktop.com) for a TWM experience with sane defaults.

+Note: Following Regolith2, so the configuration is different from Regolith

 # Basics

 ## Enable tap-to-click